 The Tillicum Foundation owns and operates KMUN 91.9fm (Astoria), KTCB 89.5fm (Tillamook) and KCPB 90.9fm (Warrenton), known collectively as Coast Community Radio.
-We are the only non-commercial, local public radio stations serving the coastal areas of southwest Washington and northwest Oregon.
+We are the only non-commercial, local community radio stations serving the coastal areas of Northwest Oregon and Southwest Washington.
 The Foundation’s nine-member Board of Directors is non-paid and elected for two-year terms at the annual November membership meeting.

 The Tillicum Foundation is committed to using radio as an active resource for community development and public access.
 We seek to involve and establish cooperative efforts among community groups including seniors, women, young people, and ethnic and cultural minorities.

 A few years later, KMUN was given its very own home by its fairy godmother, Helen Patti.
 After much hard work and construction, the former Trullinger House (which had a history of a bordello, an apartment house and a dental office) was turned into broadcasting studios and offices.
 KMUN began operating from the newly named Tillicum House (Tillicum means “people”, or “friend” in Chinook), just above the edge of downtown Astoria, in 1987.
 It is a lovely Queen Anne Victorian with views of Astoria and the river from the air room and lobby.

 KMUN broadcasts 5,000 watts of power at 91.9 MHz from its main transmitter on Megler Mountain (straight up the hill from the Washington side of the Astoria-Megler Bridge), 10 watts at 89.5 MHz from translators located in Cannon Beach and 104.3 MHz in Wheeler, and 10 watts at 91.3 MHz from a translator serving South Astoria.

 KTCB came on the air in 2005 and broadcasts 400 watts of power at 89.5 MHz from Cape Mears, serving Tillamook County.
 Plans are currently underway to provide local news content for the community.